rhasler1/SoftEng-HC-T5/README.md

 ### Usage

-1. Run 'HealthClubSystem' inside of IntelliJ to start the program.
+1. Navigate to src/main/java and run 'HealthClubSystem' inside of IntelliJ to start the program.
-2. Run 'TestHealthClubSystem' inside of IntelliJ to execute test cases.
+2. Navigate to src/test/java run 'TestHealthClubSystem' inside of IntelliJ to execute test cases.